What Is The Best Dog Food for a Cavalier King Charles Spaniel?

 Best Dog Foods for Cavalier Puppies

-We like Wellness Small Breed Complete Health Puppy Turkey Oatmeal & Salmon recipe for small, growing puppies like Cavaliers.
-The first five ingredients feature deboned turkey, chicken meal, and salmon meal, along with oatmeal and ground barley which are easy to digest.
+We like Wellness Small Breed Complete Health Puppy Turkey, Oatmeal & Salmon recipe for small, growing puppies like Cavaliers.
+The first five ingredients feature Deboned Turkey, Chicken Meal, Oatmeal, Salmon Meal, and Ground Barley which are easy to digest.
 The formula contains DHA for healthy brain development, antioxidants, microbes to support digestion, and a mix of omega-3 and omega-6 fatty acids for healthy skin and coat.
-The food has 28 percent crude protein and 18 percent crude fat with 480 kcal per cup meaning the food has a lot of energy per ounce for your little Cav puppy.
+The food has 28 percent crude protein, 19 percent crude fat, 4.25 percent crude fiber, with 489 kcal per cup, meaning the food has a lot of energy per ounce for your little Cav puppy.
 Your Cavalier puppy burns a lot of energy growing and play.
 With his smaller digestive tract and stomach, he may not be able to consume a lot of food at each meal but you can be sure he will get enough nutrition with this kind of food.
+Wellness also makes a number of adult formulas for small breeds.

 Best Dog Foods for the Senior Cavalier King Charles Spaniel